complete verse (Proverbs 16:3)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-and there is no one who is to put in the grave the dead people.”
+‘His love is endless.’”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: